Renaming the Middle School:

 In public discussions in August and September, community members suggested a wide variety of possible names.
 The school’s previous name honored a signer of the Declaration of Independence who was also the sixth president of Princeton University.
 However, John Witherspoon owned slaves and advocated against the abolition of slavery, and that was the impetus for a petition last summer seeking the name change, which garnered over 1,500 signatures.
 Princeton Unified Middle School was chosen by the board as a temporary name pending a decision on a permanent name in June 2021.

 Students Drive Process to Rename PUMS

 A deep commitment to reflecting the school's core values of diversity, inclusion, and respect for all is at the foundation of the Princeton Unified Middle School's (PUMS) process to determine its new name.

-This project, powered by the imaginations, opinions, and research skills of students, is currently in its first phase—considering the namesake contenders identified by members of teacher Katie Dineen's History One class at Princeton High School.
+The first phase of the project was considering the namesake contenders identified by members of teacher Katie Dineen's History One class at Princeton High School.

 A Name That Reflects Our Values

-The PHS students' presentations will be a starting point for engaging middle school students, and eventually younger students and the community at large, in the renaming process.
+- The PHS students' presentations were a starting point for engaging middle school students, and eventually younger students and the community at large, in the renaming process.

-School library media specialist Jennifer Bigioni, who worked closely with the students as they conducted their research, is enthusiastic about their efforts and insights.
-"Our future is bright because of you guys," she said. -- Patricia Coen
+- School library media specialist Jennifer Bigioni, who worked closely with the students as they conducted their research, is enthusiastic about their efforts and insights.
+"Our future is bright because of you guys," she said.

 - Theo Andre-Hessig, Michelle Obama MS